-The separate accounts are represented by individual variable annuity contracts.
-Purchasers of variable annuity contracts issued by Primerica Life Canada have a direct claim to the benefits of the contract that entitles the holder to units in one or more investment funds (the "Funds") maintained by Primerica Life Canada.
+The separate accounts are represented by individual variable insurance contracts.
+Purchasers of variable insurance contracts issued by Primerica Life Canada have a direct claim to the benefits of the contract that entitles the holder to units in one or more investment funds (the "Funds") maintained by Primerica Life Canada.
 The Funds invest in assets that are held for the benefit of the owners of the contracts.
-The benefits provided vary in amount depending on the fair value of the Funds' assets.
+The benefits provided vary in amount depending on the fair value of the Funds' net assets.
 The Funds' assets are administered by Primerica Life Canada and are held separate and apart from the general assets of the Company.
-The liabilities reflect the variable insurance annuity contract holders' interests in variable annuity assets based upon actual investment performance of the respective
+The liabilities reflect the variable insurance contract holders' interests in the Funds' net assets based upon actual investment performance of the respective Funds.

-Funds.
 Separate account operating results relating to contract holders' interests are excluded from our consolidated statements of income.

-Primerica Life Canada's contract offerings guarantee the maturity value at the date of maturity (or upon death, whichever occurs first) to be equal to 75% of the sum of all contributions made, net of withdrawals, on a first-in first-out basis.
+Primerica Life Canada's contract offerings guarantee the maturity value at the date of maturity (or upon death, whichever occurs first) to be equal to 75% of the sum of all contributions made, net of withdrawals, on a first-in, first-out basis.
 Otherwise, the maturity value or death benefit will be the accumulated value of units allocated to the contract at the specified valuation date.
-The amount of this value is not guaranteed, but will fluctuate with the fair value of the Funds.

 Policyholder Liabilities.
-Future policy benefits are accrued over the current and expected renewal periods of the contracts.
-Liabilities for future policy benefits on traditional life insurance products have been computed using a net level method, including assumptions as to interest rates, mortality, persistency, and other assumptions based on our experience, modified as necessary to reflect anticipated trends and to include provisions for possible adverse deviation.
+Future policy benefits are accrued over the current and renewal periods of the contracts.
+Liabilities for future policy benefits on traditional life insurance products are reserves established for death claims and waiver of premium benefits and have been computed using a net level method, using assumptions as to interest rates, mortality, persistency, disability rates and other assumptions based on our experience, modified as necessary to reflect anticipated trends and to include provisions for possible adverse deviation.
 The underlying mortality tables are the Society of Actuaries ("SOA") 65-70, SOA 75-80, SOA 85-90, and the 91 Bragg, modified to reflect various underwriting classifications and assumptions.
-Interest rate reserve assumptions at December 31, 2017 and 2016 ranged from approximately 3.5% to 7.0%.
+Interest rate reserve assumptions at December 31, 2018 and 2017 ranged from 3.5% to 7.0%.
 For policies issued in 2010 and after, we have been using an increasing interest rate assumption to reflect the historically low interest rate environment.
 The liability for policy claims and other benefits payable on traditional life insurance products includes estimated unpaid claims that have been reported to us and claims incurred but not yet reported.

 The future policy benefit reserves we establish are necessarily based on estimates, assumptions and our analysis of historical experience.
-We do not modify the assumptions used to establish future policy benefit reserves during the policy term unless recoverability testing deems them to be inadequate and there is no remaining DAC associated with the underlying policies.
+We do not modify the assumptions used to establish future policy benefit reserves during the policy term unless a premium deficiency is identified.
 Our results depend significantly upon the extent to which our actual claims experience is consistent with the assumptions we used in determining our future policy benefit reserves and pricing our products.
 Our future policy benefit reserve assumptions and estimates require significant judgment and, therefore, are inherently uncertain.
 We cannot determine with precision the ultimate amounts that we will pay for actual claims or the timing of those payments.